 A friend of ours in Johnson County bought his home in 2024.
 By 2025, the county had appraised it at $481,814 — a 73% increase over what it was valued at three years earlier.
 The same county had not raised the appraisal on a comparable newer home one neighborhood over.
 When he asked his county representatives what to do, they told him not to worry about re-filing his homestead exemption — that it would "just carry over."
-It doesn't.
-That misinformation alone cost him roughly $111,000 of recoverable assessed value.
+That isn't actually how Texas homestead law works, and he was lucky to discover his exemption had been carried correctly anyway.
+The casual misinformation is what stuck with him: the people whose job it is to administer the system can't reliably explain it to the people paying into it.

 He had two options.
-Hire one of the 25%-contingency protest firms and hand over a piece of his savings.
+Hire one of the contingency-fee protest firms and hand over 25%–40% of whatever he saved.
 Or walk into the appraisal board with a manila folder and hope for the best.

 He picked the manila folder, and still got $70,000 knocked off.
 He should have gotten more.
-The reason he didn't is the only thing that separates a successful protest from an unsuccessful one — a professional-looking evidence packet with the right numbers in the right places.
+Based on the public CAD data for his neighborhood, his appraisal supported a $163,000 reduction, not $70,000.
+The reason he didn't get there is the only thing that separates a successful protest from an unsuccessful one — a professional-looking evidence packet with the right numbers in the right places.

 That's what TaxStand builds.
 For the cost of a steak dinner.